Judahh/Minimal/README.md

     print("Iteration: " + k);
 }); # while like loop
 ```
-Designing a comprehensive grammar using formal notation (such as Backus-Naur Form - BNF) for a programming language like "Minimal" with TypeScript-like syntax is an extensive task that would require more space than is available here.
-However, I can provide an overview of the syntax rules and grammar structure for some of the language constructs based on the provided code snippet:
+Overview of the syntax rules and grammar structure for some of the language constructs:

 ### Overview of Syntax Rules: